jordanmoore753/Frontend-JavaScript/lesson6/notes/notes.md

 2. When incrementing `centiseconds` with `setTimeout`, if `centiseconds` reaches 60, invoke function which increments `seconds`.
 There is a similar function which can be invoked from `seconds`, which updates `minutes` and resets `seconds` to `00`, and also one in `minutes` which resets to `00` for `minutes` and increments `hours` by `1`.
 3. Represent the times as `span` tags in a `p` tag to start with.
 4. When updating a time, update by `class`, `textContent`, and do it asynchronously.

+## Calculator

+The calculator needs the following options:

+divide, multiply, subtract, plus, modulo.

+The calculator can be reset with:

+`CE`: resets the top window and number input
+`C`: only resets the number input (number can be input and uses the previous number input and operation to calculate) `NEG`: converts current number input to negative (doesn't work with zero)

+`.` is used for decimals